 The Capital One Venture Rewards Credit Card is an extremely useful card for very flexible travel.
 These miles are fixed in value at 1 cent per point, so while they don’t have the huge potential value of some airline miles, you do get a large amount of flexibility when using them and don’t ever have to worry about “blackout dates.”

-Bonus Information: Earn 50,000 Venture® miles after making $3,000 in purchases within the first 3 months of account opening OR earn 100,000 bonus miles (total) when you spend $20,000 on purchases in the first 12 months from account opening.
-There is a $95 annual fee.
+Bonus Information: Earn 60,000 Venture miles after making $3,000 in purchases within the first 3 months of account opening There is a $95 annual fee.

 Additional Noteworthy Benefits and Review: